Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Staffordshire and are not the council.
 About us

-The Countryside and Rights of Way Panel of Staffordshire Council met on Friday 13 March 2026.
-The panel confirmed a definitive map modification order for a public footpath at Gamesley Bridge and rejected an application to add a public footpath between Forge Lane and Little Aston Lane in the parish of Shenstone.
+The Countryside and Rights of Way Panel authorised the confirmation of a definitive map modification order for a public footpath at Gamesley Bridge and voted in favour of the officer's recommendation to reject an application to add a public footpath between Forge Lane and Little Aston Lane in Shenstone parish.
+The meeting, which was held on Friday 13 March 2026, also saw no declarations of interest and the confirmation of previous minutes.

 Confirmation of Definitive Map Modification Order

-Application to Add Public Footpath from Forge Lane to Little Aston Lane
+Application to Add Public Footpath: Forge Lane to Little Aston Lane, Shenstone

-The panel considered an application to add an alleged public footpath between Forge Lane and Little Aston Lane in the parish of Shenstone.
-The route, locally known as the Fieldway, runs alongside Aston Wood Golf Course and to the north of Little Aston Primary School.
+An application to add a public footpath between Forge Lane and Little Aston Lane in the parish of Shenstone was considered by the panel.
+The route, locally known as the Fieldway, runs alongside Aston Wood Golf Course and near Little Aston Primary School.
 The application was submitted by Shenstone Parish Council based on evidence of public use.

 Attendees